MartinMalinda/thesis/README.md

 ###Effects of illumination on human body

-Most significant effect of light on the human body is probably is probably it's influence on circadian rhythm.
-Light is main driver for circadian rhythm and it can offset or shift the start of the circadian phase.
+Most significant effect of light on the human body is probably it's influence on circadian rhythm.
+Light is a main driver for circadian rhythm and it can offset or shift the start of the circadian phase.

 Light's ability to increase alertness has been confirmed in various studies both subjectively and objectively.
 There has been reports of increased thalamic activity (Vandewalle et al, Duffy et al), reduction of EEG activity (Duffy et al) and supression of melatonin (Duffy et al).
 Light can also lower cortisol levels, but mostly in the beginning of the biological day.
 (Jung et al) That is relevant, because cortisol can impair retrieval of long-term spatial memory (de Quervain et al).
 That could have adverse effect on learning which depends on recalling previous knowledge.